Feedback Refined Local-Global Network for Super-Resolution of Hyperspectral Imagery: EXPERIMENTS AND RESULTS

-in which $\langle\cdot,\cdot\rangle$ denotes dot product of two vectors and $\|\textbf{x}\|_{2}$ is the $l_{2}$ norm of a vector.
-For PSNR and SSIM, we report their mean values of all spectral bands.
+in which $\hat{\textbf{x}}$ and $\textbf{x}$ denote the two spectral vectors from $I_{SR}$ and $I_{HR}$, respectively.
+And the $\langle\cdot,\cdot\rangle$ is the dot product of two vectors, $\|\textbf{x}\|_{2}$ represent the $l_{2}$ regularization operation of a vector.
+For PSNR and SSIM, we present the average metric values of all spectral bands.
 The best values for CC, SAM, RMSE, ERGAS, PSNR, SSIM are 1, 0, 0, 0, $+\infty$, and 1, respectively.